irods-contrib/metalnx-web/docs/DOCKER.md

 These items must be passed to the container in order to allow Metalnx to contact your data grid and execute commands on it through the *Jargon API*.

 ## Running Metalnx container from DockerHub
-The Metalnx container is hosted on DockerHub under the **henriquenogueira** account.
+The Metalnx container is hosted on DockerHub under the **metalnx** account.
 You can launch your container using the following command:

     docker run -d \